withastro/astro/.changeset/ninety-onions-bow.md

 'create-astro': minor
 ---

-Automatically setup `astro check` command when configuring TypeScript
+Automatically installs the required dependencies to run the `astro check` command when TypeScript mode is selected.